 Why we love it: This unusual ornamental flaunts shades of purple, green, blue, red, pink or even white.

-Witch hazel is the light at the end of winter’s tunnel.
-In early January, this deciduous shrub explodes with fragrant ribbon-petal flowers in yellow, copper or red that bloom into March.
+This deciduous shrub is the light at the end of winter’s tunnel.
+In early January, witch hazel explodes with fragrant ribbon-petal flowers in yellow, copper or red that bloom into March.
 The gray-green leaves turn yellow-orange in fall.

 Why we love it: Witch hazel has no serious insect or disease vulnerabilities, so you don’t have to worry about pests causing problems.